Razeacc/CopyPasteFiles/CHARACTERS/1_NulOntology/Memetta.md

 Like an explosion, the outrage was instant.
 Seeing a human kill an archgod for the first time caused several spectating archgods to leave.
 Due to one of the game's clauses, those archgods were immediately annuled.
 Some archgods attempted to attack Ciela and Memetta.
 They too were annuled.
 However, as the game still had "members" in all three "sides" (Player 1: Ciela the first.
 Player 2: Memetta.
 Spectators: The Archgodic Court), the game went on.
-This was not an assassination disguised as a game.
-It was a mass public execution arranged by The Court of The Fourth.
+What appeared to be an assassination disguised as a game— was, in truth, a mass public execution arranged by The Court of The Fourth.
 One by one, as archgods fled missed projectiles one after another, eventually, they all fell.
 Not a single member of the Archgodic Court survived, with the news only breaking out once second-hand witnesses arrived at the scene later to a courtroom of empty members, covered in untuned archose.

 ## Formation of the AoS